During the Obon period all of

 I had more than 1 hour to be there, but I didn’t know at all how to move from where I was to the place where these guys (from the guesthouse) wanted to see the bonfires.
-Imagine: I was at the busstation, I didn’t know where I was, which way to go, how to reach my distination, but I had a plan of Kyoto.
-In addition there was an old fantastic woman (who was waiting for the bus) who tried to help me.
-We asked to people about the bonfire, but nobody could help us.
-At that moment I was just feeling so lost in translation that I started to be a little emotional.
-This old woman was there and she tried to calm me, but at that time I was still lost.
-Finally her bus came and I was completely again, alone with the spirits, the sun and the humidityJ.
-I decided to stay where I was and to remain calm and relaxed.
-I knew I would find it.
+Imagine: I was at the busstation, I didn’t know where I was, which way to go, how to reach my distination, but I had a plan of

 Suddenly 2 Japanese young tourists (coming out of nowehere) sat next to me.
 It was a mixture of punky/ hip hop style with some gold colour in their hair.
-I started to ask them if they knew some place in Kyoto where we can have a good view of the Daimonji Okuribu.
-They started to take a look at their documentation about Kyoto and they suggested me to go to the Funaokayama Park.
-I opened my map and I went in the direction of this park.
+I started to ask them if they knew some place in

 At the moment I got off of the bus for the final destination, an older women started talking to me in English.
 She looked at me and asked me if I spoke Spanish?
 Uhhhh??
 Yes of course and so I started to have a Spanish guide who took care of me for a couple of minutes.
 She told me how to get to my destination.
-This was amazing to be able to talk in Spanish in some area in the centre in Kyoto!!!
-I had the feeling that the spirits of my grandmother and my father were taking care of me.
+This was amazing to be able to talk in Spanish in some area in the centre in

 There were so many people going to this park.
 I was the only person who was not Japanese.

 I followed the people upstairs until we reached the top of the park.
-From there you could see the east, west and north of Kyoto.
-In the park you could see friends, family and tourists like me.
-Some people brought some food and alcohol and tried to find a nice place while waiting for the big moment.
+From there you could see the east, west and north of

 I started to talk with 2 students who where there for the same reason as me.
 I asked them if I could join them for this special evening and so we waited together.
 As I said before, during the Obon period spirits of families’ ancestors are said to return to the family home.
 You have welcome fires (mukaebi = welcoming fire) and Daimonji (the kanji: dai means: great or large) Okuribi (sent back the spirit word with “seeing off fire”).